 Suppose you have a large number like 684, and you need to divide or factor it.
 You can look at the number and get a few clues that will help you.
 First, recognizing that the number is even, you know it's divisible by 2.
 But guess what?
 If you add the sum of numbers together, and they equal a multiple of 3, then the number is divisible by 3.
-In this case, 684 (6+8+4) equals 18, which is divisible... read more
+In this case, 684 (6+8+4) equals 18, which... read more

 Rhonni D.'s Resources